-Preheat the oven to 375 F. In a medium bowl, combine the graham cracker crumbs, butter, and walnuts and mix well.
+- Preheat the oven to 375 F. In a medium bowl, combine the graham cracker crumbs, butter, and walnuts and mix well.
 Press this mixture into the bottom and up the sides of a 10" deep dish pie plate.

-Bake the crust for 8 to 12 minutes or until it is set.
-Remove the pie crust from oven the and cool completely on a wire rack.
+- Bake the crust for 8 to 12 minutes or until it is set.
+Remove the pie crust from the oven and cool completely on a wire rack.
 Keep oven on.

-In another medium bowl, combine the egg yolks with the sweetened condensed milk and lemon juice; mix well.
+- In another medium bowl, combine the egg yolks with the sweetened condensed milk and lemon juice; mix well.
 Pour into the cooled pie crust and place in the refrigerator.

-In a clean large bowl, combine the egg whites with cream of tartar.
+- In a clean large bowl, combine the egg whites with cream of tartar.
 Beat until soft peaks form.
 Gradually add the sugar, beating until stiff peaks form.
 Make sure the sugar is dissolved; feel a bit between your fingers.
 If it's smooth and not gritty, the meringue is done.

-Spoon the meringue on top of lemon filling.
+- Spoon the meringue on top of lemon filling.
 Spread over the pie, making sure to seal the meringue to the edge of the crust or it will shrink in the oven.
 Use a spoon to make dips and swirls in the meringue.

-Bake the pie for 10 to 15 minutes or until the meringue is golden brown.
-Place the in refrigerator; chill for 4 to 6 hours before serving.
+- Bake the pie for 10 to 15 minutes or until the meringue is golden brown.
+Place in the refrigerator; chill for 4 to 6 hours before serving.
 Store leftovers in the fridge.